hapijs/joi/README.md

 #### `string.min(limit)`

-specifies the minimum number string characters where:
+Specifies the minimum number string characters where:
 - `limit` - the minimum number of string characters required.

 ```javascript